Columbia University rape accusation controversy: Reception

 Public opinion regarding the case and lawsuit has been mixed.

 Cathy Young, who has written other "stories critical of campus anti-rape activism," criticized Columbia University for violating the defendant's rights to due process, commenting there was "certainly enough evidence to grant Nungesser the benefit of reasonable doubt not only in legal disciplinary proceedings, but in the court of public opinion".
-KC Johnson, history professor at Brooklyn College argued that Sulkowicz's performance violated Columbia University's policy instructing participants in campus hearings to “make all reasonable efforts to maintain the confidentiality/privacy of the involved parties".
+KC Johnson, history professor at Brooklyn College, argued that Sulkowicz's performance violated Columbia University's policy instructing participants in campus hearings to “make all reasonable efforts to maintain the confidentiality/privacy of the involved parties".
 Janet Halley, a professor at Harvard Law School, commented that Columbia University's promise to review its policies was "a confession" that it thinks it made a mistake in how it dealt with the case.

 Erin Gloria Ryan of Jezebel supported Sulkowicz, criticizing Young and accusing her of invoking a "perfect victim" narrative that relied on inaccurate stereotypes about how sexual assault victims should behave.
 Senator Kirsten Gillibrand invited Sulkowicz to a State of the Union address in an effort to "further amplify" her voice, saying that activists like her "shine a light on the scourge of sexual assault" on college campuses.
-When the lawsuit was settled, Dana Bolger, co-founder of Know Your IX, expressed concern, saying she hoped universities wouldn't take the result "as a sign that they should be cracking down on student activism".
+When the lawsuit was settled, Dana Bolger, co-founder of Know Your IX, expressed concern, saying she hoped universities would not take the result "as a sign that they should be cracking down on student activism".